![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-A new direct train from Calcutta to Dhaka started in April 2008, see the Bangladesh page.
-There are also air-con buses every day from Calcutta to Dhaka in Bangladesh, taking 8 or 9 hours, fare about $12.
+A new direct train from Kolkata (Calcutta) to Dhaka started in April 2008, see the Bangladesh page.

 -